grafana/grafana/docs/sources/fundamentals/timeseries-dimensions/index.md

 In the case of SQL-like data sources, more than one numeric column can be selected, with or without additional string columns to be used as dimensions.
 For example, `AVG(Temperature) AS AvgTemp, MAX(Temperature) AS MaxTemp`.
 This, if combined with multiple dimensions, can result in a lot of series.
 Selecting multiple values is currently only designed to be used with visualization.

-Additional technical information on tabular time series formats and how dimensions are extracted can be found in [the developer documentation on data frames as time series]({{< relref "../../developers/plugins/introduction-to-plugin-development/data-frames#data-frames-as-time-series" >}}).
+Additional technical information on tabular time series formats and how dimensions are extracted can be found in [the developer documentation on data frames as time series](/developers/plugin-tools/introduction/data-frames#data-frames-as-time-series).

 {{% docs/reference %}}

 [create-grafana-managed-rule]: "/docs/grafana/ -> /docs/grafana/<GRAFANA VERSION>/alerting/alerting-rules/create-grafana-managed-rule#single-and-multi-dimensional-rule"
 [create-grafana-managed-rule]: "/docs/grafana-cloud/ -> /docs/grafana/<GRAFANA VERSION>/alerting/alerting-rules/create-grafana-managed-rule#single-and-multi-dimensional-rule"

-[data-frames-as-time-series]: "/docs/grafana/ -> docs/grafana/<GRAFANA VERSION>/developers/plugins/introduction-to-plugin-development/data-frames#data-frames-as-time-series"
-[data-frames-as-time-series]: "/docs/grafana-cloud/ -> docs/grafana/<GRAFANA VERSION>/developers/plugins/introduction-to-plugin-development/data-frames#data-frames-as-time-series"

 [time-series-databases]: "/docs/grafana/ -> /docs/grafana/<GRAFANA VERSION>/fundamentals/timeseries#time-series-databases"
 [time-series-databases]: "/docs/grafana-cloud/ -> /docs/grafana/<GRAFANA VERSION>/fundamentals/timeseries#time-series-databases"